A rigorous degree

 - software engineering

 In years three and four, you’ll specialise in one of these areas.
 We will guide you through the potential specialisation pathways to find the route best suited to you.

 Alongside theoretical knowledge, you’ll develop applied skills, such as design, prototyping, PCB layout and computer aided design (CAD).

 Duration: 4 years

 Student status: As it's a four-year degree apprenticeship; you'll be both a part-time student (and will be eligible for most student discounts) and a Dyson employee.

 During term time, two days are devoted to teaching, revision, academic projects and self-study.
 For the remainder of the week, you’ll be working alongside Dyson engineers on live Dyson projects.

 In years one and two, you’ll have:

-- Plus, a programming module that spans the year
+- Plus, a programming and a mathematics module that spans the year

 In years three and four, you’ll study ten taught modules across the two years and you'll work on an individual academic project that is focused on your specialism, embedded within your team in the Research, Design and Development (RDD) department at Dyson.